 IAS Exam Pattern comprises of the structure and question type of each stage of the exam.
 IAS is a three tier exam i.e. Prelims, Mains and Interview.
-IAS Prelims is an objective type paper and IAS Mains is conventional type.
-The IAS Exam is an offline mode exam with question paper in both English and Hindi.
+While IAS Prelims is an objective type paper, the Mains stage is conventional type.
+IAS Exam is an offline mode exam with question paper in both English and Hindi.

 IAS Prelims has two papers i.e. Paper I and Paper II which are scheduled in offline mode in the month of May 2017.
 IAS Question Paper for Prelims comprises 200 questions in each paper too be solved in 2 hours.
 The total marks of both the paper is 400.

-IAS Exam consists of three different stages.
+IAS consists of three different stages.
 First stage i.e. IAS Preliminary Examination will be conducted in the month of May, 2017.
-Second stage of IAS Exam is IAS Main examination to be held in the month of October/November, 2017.
+Second stage of IAS is the Mains stage.
+It will be held in the month of October/November, 2017.
 After the candidate clears mains examination selected candidates will be called for Interview and Final Selection in the month of April/May, 2018.

-IAS exam is conducted in two successive stages after which interview and final selection of candidates is done.
-The first stage of IAS 2017 is the IAS Prelims which will be conducted in the month of May, 2017.
+IAS is conducted in two successive stages after which interview and final selection of candidates is done.
+The first stage of IAS 2017 is the Prelims, which will be conducted in the month of May 2017.